 With the recent introduction of the SCA compliance requirements, authentication is becoming a key player in protecting against fraud and securing payments.

-What is SCA compliance?
-SCA compliance, or Strong Customer Authentication compliance, is a recent European regulation created to protect those making online and contactless offline payments from fraud.
-To become SCA compliant, additional authentication is required in order to accept payments.
+Strong Customer Authentication is a European regulation created to protect those making online and contactless offline payments from fraud.
+To become Strong Customer Authentication compliant, additional authentication is required in order to accept payments.

 What Do I Need to Know About Strong Customer Authentication Compliance?